-The valuation was undertaken on a pre-tax basis.
+The valuation was undertaken on a pre-tax and post-tax basis.

-21.2.2 Construction Schedule
+21.3.2 Construction Schedule

 For the purposes of economic evaluation, five years of pre-production were assumed, comprising three years for permitting and two years for construction.